Srinikethbobbili17/Aviation_detection/README.md

-Given a task of finding the best plain to take on a battle i was told create a model for that can predict best two plains in randomly and find a probablity of which plain will have the best chance based on how good a plain in classified and its features
+Given the task of finding the best plain to take on a battle, create a model that can predict the best two plains randomly and determine the probability of which plain will have the best chance, based on how good a plain is classified and its features.